American Instagram Model Holly Luyah Shows Off Her Voluptuous Figure In A Blue Bikini

 Before posting the blue bikini snap, Luyah treated her fans to a stunning picture of herself where she could be seen wearing a black, backless dress.
 The model let her raven-colored tresses down and opted for a dark red lipstick to pull off a very sexy look.

-As shown by the geotag, the snap was captured at The Grove — a retail and entertainment complex in Los Angeles.
+As shown by the geotag, the snap was captured at The Grove, a retail and entertainment complex in Los Angeles.

-Within a day of going live, the picture has accrued about 40,000 likes and close to 700 comments which shows that the model is quite popular on Instagram and fans eagerly wait for her to post new snaps on a day-to-day basis.
+Within a day of going live, the picture has accrued about 40,000 likes and close to 700 comments, which shows that the model is quite popular on Instagram and fans eagerly wait for her to post new snaps on a day-to-day basis.

 Commenting on the snap, one of her fans wrote that the model looks extremely beautiful in a black dress, while another one said that he has never seen a woman more beautiful than Luyah.

-Her remaining fans used heart, kiss and fire emoji to express their feelings for the 27-year-old model.
+Her remaining fans used heart, kiss, and fire emoji to express their feelings for the 27-year-old model.

 According to an article by Famous Birthdays, before becoming an Instagram model, the Portland native was a popular fashion stylist.
 The model has styled A-list celebrities such as Karrueche Tran, Draya Michele, Ariel Winter, and Lucy Hale, among others.